WilloIzCitron/ArchiveDustry-Java/README.md

 ## Mod System Requirements

-this mod require to allocate your machine RAM is 4-6GB RAM Allocation
+This mod require to allocate your machine RAM into 4-6GB RAM Allocation

 ## Building